onestardao/WFGY/Avatar/docs/README.md

 4. Eval tests what survives pressure.

 Boundary honesty:
-1. This hub reflects the current public docs layer of Avatar.
+1. This hub reflects the current public Docs layer of Avatar.
 2. It is strong enough for startup, reading, tuning, and recovery routing.
-3. It does not claim every future docs surface is already complete.
+3. It does not claim every future Docs surface is already complete.
 4. It does not claim theorem-grade universal closure.
-5. It does not claim that docs pages replace research or eval.
+5. It does not claim that Docs pages replace Research or Eval.

 Next-page routing:
 1. For startup, go to Quickstart and Boot Commands.